Want more skin care? Join the Beauty Group on Facebook.

-“I double-cleanse only if I wore makeup or if my face is feeling particularly dirty because I try to not over-wash my skin.
+“I double cleanse only if I wore makeup or if my face is feeling particularly dirty because I try to not overwash my skin.
 I first go in with DHC Cleansing Oil.
 I picked this up in Japan, and it is incredibly nourishing.
-It gets all the makeup, dirt, gook, and general nastiness that comes with living in the city.
-The second cleanse is my good ol’ Spectrojel (listed above in my morning routine).”
+It gets all the makeup, dirt, gunk, and general nastiness that comes with living in the city.
+The second cleanse is my good ol’ Spectro Jel (see above).”

 The Anti-Inflammatory Tea

 “I’ve been drinking this amazing tea since I was 23.
-Another thing I discovered on the internet when I was trying to find cures for hormonal acne.
-I was surprised to see a tea being reviewed on Acne.org.
+It’s another thing I discovered on the internet when I was trying to find cures for hormonal acne.
+I was surprised to see tea being reviewed on Acne.org.
 I bought it and haven’t turned back.
-I drink two cups a day, every single day and helps with my hormonal acne.
+I drink two cups a day, every single day, and it helps with my hormonal acne.
 It contains rooibos, hibiscus, red clover, and more antioxidants that help internally with inflammation.”